thebruce/version-attribute/README.md

 Given an object with version number properties and an array corresponding to a path [{major},{minor},{patch}] you can:
 * Determine if the path exists in the object.
-* Get the next decrement of the version at its deepest path if the passed path does not exist.
+* Get the adjacent version number of a key in the object. (ex: you provide 1.0.1 you get back 1.0.0 - provided both of those keys exist)
-* Test for the existence of properties at or below a version number.
+* Test for the existence of properties at or below a version number (ex: do i have a property of member at 1.0.1.member in an object?).
-* Get the property at its first occurence at or below the passed version number.
+* Get the property at its first occurence at or below the passed version number. (ex: returns the value of the first occurence of the property member starting at version 1.0.1 traversing adjacent lower version numbers)

 ## Example